How To Write In Deep Point-Of-View

 In Deep POV

-At last the tremors subsided and the earth stilled.
+At last, the tremors subsided and the earth stilled.
 How bad had this one been?
-All around, wide gashes cut into the pavement as though it were soft as flesh.
-Maggie shivered despite the heat.
-A 7.0 at least, perhaps even higher.
+All around, wide cracks gashed the pavement as though the road were soft as flesh.
+Despite the heat, a shiver coursed up Maggie's spine.
+She sat unblinking, rattled by the devastation.

 Out of Deep POV